 Upon the request of the Irish High Court in relation to the 1989 case to prevent student groups distributing information on abortion services in the UK, the European Court of Justice rules in SPUC v Grogan that abortion could constitute a service under the Treaty of Rome (Treaty of the European Economic Community) and therefore a Member State could not prohibit the distribution of information by agencies having a commercial relationship with foreign abortion clinics.
 However, the Court also rules that since the student groups have no direct links with abortion services outside of Ireland, they cannot claim protection of European Community law.

 The Offences Against the Person Act 1861 is passed which criminalises women who "procure a miscarriage".
 The Act also makes it a crime to assist a woman to "procure a miscarriage".
 The punishment in both cases is life imprisonment.
 The Act also criminalises anyone who knowingly supplies the means to “procure a miscarriage”.
 These criminal laws remain on the Irish Statute books for more than 150 years and are interpreted to criminalise abortion in all circumstances.
-Subsequent amendments to the Constitution and court cases have interpreted further the dimensions of abortion, however, the 1861 Act remains the basis of criminal law on abortion in Ireland until the Protection of Life During Pregnancy Act 2013 comes into force.
+Subsequent amendments to the Constitution and court cases interpret further the dimensions of abortion, however, the 1861 Act remains the basis of criminal law on abortion in Ireland until the Protection of Life During Pregnancy Act 2013 comes into force.